jmdevall/aann/README.md

 If you're a bit sharp and have some experience, you'll have noticed that many of the things that are implicitly applied here are common patterns that also occur in multi-agent systems.

+**state of the art** This link, https://github.com/luo-junyu/Awesome-Agent-Papers, is a project that has done an excellent job compiling papers and state-of-the-art research on agents and LLMs.

+**DyLAN** Through this compilation, I discovered another project, https://github.com/SALT-NLP/DyLAN, which shares similarities in proposing a layered agent network structured similarly to neural networks.
+My idea of using agents as "neurons" is not entirely new.

+The innovation here is that DyLAN proposes a solution for automatically selecting a team of agents from candidates to collaborate in a dynamic communication structure tailored to different tasks and domains.
+This is interesting because it introduces a metric capable of measuring an agent’s suitability for a specific task.

+In multi-agent systems, planning is critical.
+Dividing the network into layers and determining which agents participate in each step is essentially the planning process.
+For complex problems, steps or subtasks are planned to outline the workflow.
+Each step represents a network layer, and each layer consists of a group of agents reaching consensus.

+In my work, I focus on learning agents using backpropagation.
+I believe the ideas presented in DyLAN could be combined with my approach.

+## more ideas
 - The agents have no "search internet tools," no RAG, no "complex memory system," etc. We could augment the agent with all those things.

 - An interesting thing that occurs here: In neural networks, the learned information was represented in the form of "weights," and it's very difficult for a human to interpret it.
 Here, on the contrary, we can dive into a neuron and see its weights (what is the instruction of the agent) and we can understand it.
 That is, we can understand in a certain way what the neuron has learned so far.
 Moreover, this information can be understood by a higher-order agent, and I think this has great potential.